Help! I'm struggling to pay!

 How can I find out how much money I owe?

 By signing up to "My Online Account" using your tenancy reference number.
-You can find instructions on how to sign up here: My Online Account Instructions [pdf] 1MB
+You can find instructions on how to sign up here: My online account - how to sign up

 My account is in arrears.
 Am I eligible for home improvements (such as kitchen or bathroom upgrades)?